LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 Go is an open source project under a BSD-style license developed by a team at Google in 2007 and many contributors from the open source community.
 Its binary distributions are available for Linux, Max OS X, Windows, and more.
 Go is a statically typed and compiled language with a simple syntax.
 It features garbage collection, concurrency, type safety and large standard library.

-Developers can use Go programming language to consume Tick History data via TRTH V2 REST API.
+Developers can use Go programming language to consume Tick History data via RTH V2 REST API.
 This article lists several problems and solutions which developers may find during development.
 The problems mentioned in this article include:

 * Encode and decode JSON objects
 * Encode enumeration